code4romania/.github/WORKFLOW.md

 # Merge the development branch
 git merge newfeature

-# Push master with the new feature merged into it
+# Push develop with the new feature merged into it
-git push origin master
+git push origin develop
 ```

 Now that you're done with the development branch, you're free to delete it.